DKISTDC/dkist/docs/tutorial/5_tileddataset.md

 tds.slice_tiles[:, 1024:-1024, 1024:-1024]
 ```

-## Irregular `TiledDataset`s
+## `TiledDataset` objects with missing tiles

 As seen above, the default mode for VBI is to take data so that tiles overlap only slightly to form a larger image.
-However, some experiments might use an irregular arrangement of tiles with greater overlap, for with the main image being composed of four tiles together and a fifth in the centre overlapping all four.
+However, some experiments might use an irregular arrangement of tiles with greater overlap.
+One common example of this is the main image being composed of four tiles together and a fifth in the centre overlapping all four.
-For cases like these, `TiledDataset` supports masking tiles.
+`TiledDataset` exposes this as a regular grid with certain missing tiles masked out.
 In this example the tiles would be stored as a 3x3 grid with the middle tile on each edge masked out.

-Which tiles should be masked is determined by the `.mask` attribute, which we can edit manually.
+Which tiles should be masked is determined by the `.mask` attribute.

 ```{code-cell} ipython3
 tds.mask = [[False, True, False], [True, False, True], [False, True, False]]